VipinKumar-70/VipinKumar-70/README.md

 #### About Me

-I'm a passionate frontend developer from India, currently pursuing my Bachelor's in Computer Application.
+I'm a passionate frontend developer from India, recently graduated with a Bachelor's in Computer Application and currently pursuing my Master's in Computer Application.
 I have a strong foundation in web development with proficiency in **HTML, CSS, JavaScript, Bootstrap**, and **jQuery**.
 Recently, I've been diving deeper into **React.js** to enhance my skills further.

 #### My Projects